carpedavid/mortalcoilrpg/content.en/docs/useful-equipment.md

 **Bioscanners** detect the existence of living biological creatures within a 100m radius.
 They are largely ineffective at detecting undead.

-**Exoskeletons** enhance the lifting and carrying capacity of a human being by a factor of 10.
-They're used by dock workers and anyone else who needs to move very heavy things on a regular basis.
+**Exoskeletons** enhance the lifting and carrying capacity of a human being by a factor of ten.
+They’re used by dock workers and anyone else who needs to move very heavy things on a regular basis.

 **Geoscanners** use multi-frequency radar waves to create a navigable 3D map of a 100m radius sphere, centered on the user.